Rohanberiwal/6.S191-DL/Scripts/Receptive Fields.md

-v# Receptive Fields in Convolutional Neural Networks (CNNs)
+# Receptive Fields in Convolutional Neural Networks (CNNs)

 Receptive fields are a fundamental concept in convolutional neural networks (CNNs) that describe the region of the input space that a particular neuron is sensitive to.
 Understanding receptive fields is crucial for understanding how CNNs process information and extract features from input data.
 Let's delve deeper into this concept: